Will Montana Become America's Third State To Ditch Daylight Savings Time?

 Honestly I'm not sure what DST is supposed to do besides screw with sleep schedules.

-Re: Could have mentioned the other two (Score:2)
+Re: Could have mentioned the other two (Score:3)

 The Indiana exception isn't about DST but that some parts are on Central rather than Eastern time.
 As somebody who lives about 15 minutes from that border, it's pretty aggravating and causes way too many problems for us but we still forget and assume everyone is the same time we are.